lfryc/blueprint-parser/doc/APIBlueprintSpecification.md

 	4. [Grouping endpoints][EndpointGroups]
 5. [Payloads][Payloads]
 	1. [Headers Section][PayloadHeadersSection]
+	2. [Parameters Section][PayloadParametersSection]
-	2. [Body Section][PayloadBodySection]
+	3. [Body Section][PayloadBodySection]
-	3. [Schema Section][PayloadSchemaSection]
+	4. [Schema Section][PayloadSchemaSection]
 6. [Assets][DocumentAssets]
 	1. [Inline Asset][InlineDocumentAsset]
 ---

 ## 1. Introduction [Introduction]
 This documents is full specification of [Apiary.io](http://apiary.io)'s API Blueprint Language.
 API Blueprint Language is a domain-specific language in which you can describe any modern [REST](http://www.restapitutorial.com) or [Hypermedia]() API.

-The language is written for the **convenience of business users**, not just back-end developers.
+The purpose of this language is to design and create a wireframe of your API as well as its documentation.

 While the language is simple enough to be used by anybody with the elementary programming skills it is recommended to go through [Tutorial](http://apiary.io/blueprint) first before continuing with the full specification.

-Also note that it is not in scope of this document to discuss any of the Apiary.io tools such as [Mock Server](http://apiary.io) or [Proxy](http://apiary.io) although some of it may be mentioned in this document.
+Also note that it is not in scope of this document to discuss any of the Apiary.io tools such as [Mock Server](http://apiary.io), [Proxy](http://apiary.io) or others.
+However some of them may be mentioned by this document.

 ---

 ## 2. API Blueprint Language [Language]
 API Blueprint Language is essentially a superset of John Gruber's [Markdown](http://daringfireball.net/projects/markdown).
 It inherits few major [MultiMarkdown](http://fletcherpenney.net/multimarkdown) features extending Markdown's referencing and MultiMarkdown's cross-referencing.

-The language is not Turing-complete but it has a limited branching support

 Before you will proceed with this document please make yourself familiar with the basic [Markdown Syntax](http://daringfireball.net/projects/markdown/syntax) as well as with the Metadata and Automatic Cross-References sections of [MultiMarkdown Syntax](https://github.com/fletcher/MultiMarkdown/blob/master/Documentation/MultiMarkdown%20User%27s%20Guide.md#multimarkdown-syntax-guide).

 The **API Blueprint Language** is using some **Markdown constructs**, such as headers, lists or pre-formatted blocks, to **define** and **describe** your **API**.
-These constructs are usually recognized by reserved names, expected formatting and / or by specific locations.
+These constructs are usually recognized by reserved names, expected formatting and / or by their specific locations.

 In addition to usual Markdown elements you can use HTML-style **comments** (`<!--` & `-->`) to comment out a block of blueprint or add additional notes.